ozhan728/scoialmediatest/README.md

 Hello World !

-On this project i tried to make a simple Stack Overflow like site using Django/Python
+On this project I tried to make a simple Stack Overflow like site using Django/Python

-Some of the site features i have implemented :
+Some of the site features I have implemented :

 Users , Register , Login , UserProfiles , Posts/PostsEdit , Comments/Replies , Follow , PasswordReset , Likes , Searching , etc...